jwadolowski/cookbook-cq/README.md

 ### Actions

-For non-factory (regular) configs:
+For regular (non-factory, single instance) configs:

 * `create` - updates already existing configuration
-* `delete` - restores default settings of given OSGi config if all properties match to defined state.
-If you'd like to restore default settings regardless of current properties please use `force` parameter
+* `delete` - restores default settings of given OSGi config

 For factory configs:

-* `create` - creates a new factory config instance if none of existing ones match to defined state
+* `create` - creates a new factory instance if none of existing ones match to defined state
 * `delete` - deletes factory config instance if there's one that matches to defined state